Felixzebaoth/Dasboard-Dlesep-Coffe/README.md

 ## ⚠️ Known Issues
 - **Slicer Lag:** I am currently troubleshooting a slight delay when using slicers.
 It is likely due to calculation overhead or file size optimization.
 Feel free to suggest a fix if you've encountered this before!

-## 🚀 How to Use
-1. Clone this repository.
-2. Open the `.xlsx` file in Microsoft Excel.
-3. Enable Macros/Content if prompted.
-4. Use the **Month Name Slicer** on the left to filter the data.

 ---
 Created with ☕ by [Felix].
 *Feedback and suggestions are always welcome!*